-This article is for you, especially for you, if you have been thinking about going back to Mass this Christmas season.
+This article is for you, especially for you, if you have been thinking about going back to Mass.
 On the part of all of us at Catholic-Link, let me personally invite you back to mass (we even wrote a letter for you!): We want you back!
 Today’s article looks to give you a few tips which we hope will enrich your experience.
 But remember, in the end, it’s simple.
 We want you back.
 Just come!